apache/pekko/docs/src/main/paradox/remoting-artery.md

 ---
-project.description: Details about the underlying remoting module for Akka Cluster.
+project.description: Details about the underlying remoting module for Pekko Cluster.
 ---
 # Artery Remoting